migtools/volume-snapshot-mover/docs/examples/lab_day.md

     `$ helm repo add backube https://backube.github.io/helm-charts/`
     `$ helm install -n openshift-adp volsync backube/volsync`

 * Have a DPA CR such as below.
-Note the `enableDataMover` field.
+Note the `enableDataMover` boolean field.
+It is specified under `spec.features` .
+This CR will deploy our volume-snapshot-mover controller as well as the modified CSI plugin.
+Make sure you replace the object storage details appropriately.

 ```